9 Homes with Gorgeous Exteriors

 8. Pretty Prefab

 This Gulf Island residence was actually built in a prefab factory, then trucked and barged over to the island where the origami-like building now stretches more than 180 feet along a sheltered waterfront.
-See more of this Tony Robbins-designed home.
+See more of this Tony Robins-designed home.

 9. Winter Wonderland